Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Applications of the extended mirror family

 where $N_\beta(m_1,\dots,m_s)$ is the log Gromov--Witten invariant of $(X,D)$ counting $(s+1)$-pointed rational curves $f: (C,x_0,x_1,\dots,x_s) \rightarrow X$, with contact orders $(0,m_1,\cdots,m_s)$ along $D$ at the marked points $(x_0,x_1,\cdots, x_s)$, and with insertion of $\psi_{x_0}^{s-2}$, where $\psi_{x_0}$ is the psi class attached to the marked point $x_0$. \end{conjecture}

 Recently, Johnston \cite[Theorem 1.4]{johnston2022comparison} proved that the algebra of theta functions $R(X,D)$, whose underlying $\mathbf{k}[\![NE(X)]\!]$-module is $A(X,D)$, satisfy \eqref{eq_frobenius}.
 This settles in particular the existence part of the conjecture (referred to as the weak Frobenius structure conjecture in \cite{johnston2022comparison}).
-While the uniqueness part of the Conjecture \ref{conj_frobenius} has been so far open, we prove it for HDTV log Calabi--Yau pairs $(X,D)$.
+The uniqueness part of the Conjecture \ref{conj_frobenius} has been proved by Keel-Yu \cite{KY} assuming that $X \setminus D$ is affine and contains a torus.
+While the general case of the uniqueness part of the Conjecture \ref{conj_frobenius} is still open, we prove it below for HDTV log Calabi--Yau pairs $(X,D)$.

 \begin{theorem} Let $(X,D)$ be a HDTV log Calabi-Yau pair.
 Then, the product structure of the algebra of theta functions $R(X,D)$ is uniquely determined by the values of the trace map \eqref{the trace map} on products of two and three theta functions. \end{theorem}